Platypus-Tech/platypus-os-original-drafts/README.md

 This is where the desktop environment goes, if I could only upload a folder.
 ### The `net` folder
 This is where internet stuff goes.
 I'm getting it from the Linux Kernel.
+### The `fs` folder
+This is filesystem stuff.
+I'm getting it from the Linux Kernel.
+#### The `ufs` folder
+This is the code for the Unix Filesystem.
+#### The `ntfs` folder
+This is the code for the New Technology Filesystem.
 ### The `security` folder
 This is really important.
 That is where everything security related goes.
+***
+## Support for things
+Currently, I cannot run this code, so I don't know what support it has.
+So, I'll put what I think it supports.
+### Filesystems
+1. The Unix Filesystem
+2. The New Technology File System
+### Internet
+No support, I don't think. *If there is support for something, please let me know by editing this and making a pull request.
+I'll look over it and probably merge it.*
 ***
 ## Contributing
 Contributing is covered in most other repositories, it applies to this.
 Thank you!